 Sandy Ockenden – Sandy taught us in the early days.
 With his patience we learned our first songs and he gave us a gentle push to perform.
 Sandy guided us through the building of our first marimbas.
 A kind and generous man and extraordinary teacher.
 Thank you, Sandy.

 Ted Wright – Ted helped us out in the early times too.
-Ted is still one of regular teachers and always willing to help; we are grateful for his easy smile and warm heart.
+Ted is still one of regular teachers and always willing to help; we are grateful for his generosity, easy smile and warm heart.
 Thank you, Ted.

 Ona Connon – Ona helped us understand the rhythms and how very important hosho is to the music – the heartbeat of the music.
 A rare and beautiful lady.
 Thank you, Ona.